toantran-ea/personal_expense/README.md

 ### Personal Expense app

-This repository is the source to help demonstrate the best practice in Android Development and also the playground for me to try new things in development.
+This repository is to help demonstrate the best practices in Android Development and also the playground for me to try new things in development.

 What are at the core of this project: